Training Dogs Not To Bark

 Timing is important in this exercise.
 Otherwise it's really pretty simple.
 The click must occur immediately following the bark and along with the reward.
 What you are doing here is reinforcing the bark/click/reward association.

-clicker dog training book
+Clicker dog training book

 Now I know this may sound counter intuitive to some of you, but hang in there and please bear with me if you want to be in control of nuisance barking.